- You are here:

 Best Time for Bird Watching

-Many birders find Kakamega Forest a bird-watcher’s paradise that is productive all year.
-Unusual forest species are often permanent inhabitants and can be seen at any time.
-June to August is particularly rewarding as many birds breed and display at that time.
+Kakamega Forest is a bird-watcher’s paradise that is highly productive all year.
+The localized forest species for which it is famed are resident and might be seen at any time.
+June to July is particularly rewarding as many birds breed and display at that time.
 Migratory birds swoop into the forest from November to April.
 There is a lot of rain throughout the year, but April and May are the wettest months and travel in that time can be more challenging.

 Want To Visit Kakamega Forest?